Vexos05/Vexos05/README.md

 ## Few thing about me!

-- 👨🏻‍💻 Now Javascript Front-end Developer 😎
-- 🦾 I’m currently learning Node.js🧐
+- 🦾 I’m currently learning JavaScript🧐
   📚 Self-taugh man 📗
 - 🏎 Intrested to bikes and also super cars 🚗
 - 🥅 likes talking about bussnies  Things 🕴